matheo-daly/highway_star/README.md

  python -m spacy download fr
 ```

-# How to use
+## How to use

 ---
-## Scrapping
+### Scrapping

-___
+---

->The function above allows you to scrap biographies from every page of
->the categories and subcategories crawled by this one.
+>The function above allows you to scrap biographies from every page of the categories and subcategories crawled by this one.
 ````python
 from highway_star.scrapping.wikipedia_scraper import scrap_wikipedia_structure_with_content